-We are dependent on our Manager and certain key personnel of Freedom Mortgage that are or will be provided to us through our Manager and may not find a suitable replacement if our Manager terminates the management agreement or such key personnel are no longer available to us.
+We are dependent on our Manager and certain key personnel that are or will be provided to us through our Manager and may not find a suitable replacement if our Manager terminates the management agreement or such key personnel are no longer available to us.

-We do not have any employees of our own other than three employees of Aurora.
-Our officers are employees of Freedom Mortgage.
-We have no separate facilities and are completely reliant on our Manager, which has significant discretion as to the implementation of our operating policies and execution of our business strategies and risk management practices.
-We also depend on our Manager's access to the professionals and principals of Freedom Mortgage as well as information and deal flow generated by Freedom Mortgage.
-The employees of Freedom Mortgage identify, evaluate, negotiate, structure, close and monitor our portfolio.
+We do not have any employees of our own other than four employees of Aurora.
+We are completely reliant on our Manager, which has significant discretion as to the implementation of our operating policies and execution of our business strategies and risk management practices.
+We also depend on our Manager's access to the professionals and services provided by Freedom Mortgage to our Manager.
 The departure of Messrs.
-Middleman, Lown or Levine or other senior officers of our Manager, or of a significant number of investment professionals or principals of Freedom Mortgage, could have a material adverse effect on our ability to achieve our objectives.
+Lown or Levine or other senior officers could have a material adverse effect on our ability to achieve our objectives.